 The idea: Dos Toros Taqueria

 The details: A 21-unit fast-casual burrito-and-bowl idea that began in 2012, centered in New York City.
-The chain additionally has stores in Chicago, with units ranging from 1,000 to a few,500 square feet.
+The chain additionally has stores in Chicago, with units ranging from 1,000 to 500 square feet.

-The backstory: The chain prides itself on making really the whole lot in-house (inclusive of hot sauces, that are also available via the bottle).
-It sources obviously raised and antibiotic- and hormone-unfastened meats and GMO-loose tortillas, and composts food waste.
+The backstory: The chain prides itself on making the whole lot in-house (including hot sauces available via the bottle).
+It sources raised and antibiotic- and hormone-unfastened meats and GMO-loose tortillas and composts food waste.

 How did the catering program start?

-Byrd: Catering passed off due to the fact we had an eating place and people might call us and say, “Can I get a whole lot of meals?”
-We have been like, “Oh, yeah, we are able to make that work.”
+Byrd: Catering passed off because we had an eating place, and people might call us and say, “Can I get a whole lot of meals?”
+We have been like, “Oh, yeah, we can make that work.”
 We had a tricycle that could hold meals for 15 human beings.
 The owner would ride the tricycle.
-Now, we do events for three,000 humans.
-The most we ought to suit at the tricycle is the minimal we take now.
+Now, we do events for three 000 humans.
+The minimum we take now is the most we should suit on the tricycle.

-Vandagriff: When they hired me (in 2016), the entire factor of hiring me became to build out this system.
+Vandagriff: When they hired me (in 2016), the entire factor was building out this system.
 At that point, we were nonetheless quite reactive.
 We wanted to get to an area in which we have been proactive.
-We expanded enterprise 50% that first 12 months.
+We expanded the enterprise by 50% in the first 12 months.
 Logistics is my jam.

-So, what had been some of the early steps you took to streamline the catering program?
+So, what were some of the early steps you took to streamline the catering program?

 Vandagriff: You need to take out as many X factors as possible.
-When I started, there have been quite a few X factors.
+When I started, there were quite a few X factors.
 There turned into loads that could go wrong.
-We have been declining customers each day. … We gave each employee get entry to to an Uber account (to make deliveries).
+We have been declining customers each day. … We gave each employee entry to an Uber account (to make deliveries).

-Byrd: We’re a challenger emblem and that’s thrilling for us.
-But you need to decide what’s worth your funding.
-In 2012, we notion we wished a catering truck.
-We’re in New York City, and that’s sincerely honestly terrible funding.
-Uber lets in us to no longer have a physical vehicle.
+Byrd: We’re a challenger emblem, and that’s thrilling for us.
+But it would help if you decided what’s worth your funding.
+In 2012, we notion we wished for a catering truck.
+We’re in New York City, and that’s terrible funding.
+Uber lets us no longer have a physical vehicle.